jsks/parmap/README.md

 parsed argument from standard input and a quoted shell command that may reference the specified variable.

-For example, using the default delimiters of space, tab, and newline:
+For example, using the default delimiters of whitespace characters:

 ``` sh
 # Output order may vary